Date: 5 Apr 1943

 The police also learnt that there had been a liaison officer at Oxford who stood between the Canadians and the University Authorities.
 It was found that that liaison officer came into personal touch with all the Canadians who attended the courses.
 However, when they spoke to two men that had acted as liaison officers over the relevant period, they found that they were unable to link any of the Canadian that had been on the courses with the description of the Canadian soldier they were looking for.

-The police also went to see the records at the Canadian Records Office in Acton where they were given access to all the files of the Canadian Army serving in England which included where the man was born, his full description, where he was educated, where he enlisted, when he arrived in the country, all the units that he had belonged to, takes on which he had taken leave and crimes.
+The police also went to see the records at the Canadian Records Office in Acton where they were given access to all the files of the Canadian Army serving in England which included where the man was born, his full description, where he was educated, where he enlisted, when he arrived in the country, all the units that he had belonged to, dates on which he had taken leave and crimes.
 The police then sorted out the 480 names that they had from the course office and as a result identified 21 Canadian soldiers whose records fitted in some detail or another with the man that they were looking for.
 They then requested various police forces around the country, and they were all interrogated, but they were all cleared of suspicion.

 The police then searched the Canadian Army records for anyone with the name Rex, which had been given by Maurice Horner.
 They also searched for anyone with a name of any sort that sounded like Rex.